Jill Biden visits Hmong farmers in St. Paul in swing through Twin Cities and Rochester

 "I hope this pandemic goes away pretty soon, or else we're all going to go out of business," Xiong said.

-After a moment with Xiong and representatives from the Hmong American Farmers Association, Biden grabbed a bubble tea and something to eat before heading to Augsburg University in Minneapolis.
-There, she and Gwen Walz, Minnesota’s First Lady, spoke with about 25 students.
+After a moment with Xiong and representatives from the Hmong American Farmers Association, Biden headed to Augsburg University in Minneapolis.
+There, she and Gwen Walz, Minnesota's first lady, spoke with about 25 students.